evanjamison/himawari-ml/README.md

 ## Overview

-This project builds a fully automated pipeline that ingests live satellite imagery from JAXA's Himawari-9 geostationary satellite every hour, generates cloud segmentation labels, and trains deep learning models to detect and predict cloud motion over the Asia-Pacific region.
+This project builds a fully automated pipeline that ingests live satellite imagery from the NICT Himawari Real-time Web every hour, generates cloud segmentation labels, and trains deep learning models to detect and predict cloud motion over the Asia-Pacific region.

 The central research question: **does temporal context improve cloud segmentation?** A U-Net operating on single frames is compared against a ConvLSTM that sees six consecutive frames, revealing that temporal information allows the model to substantially transcend the limitations of its own training labels.